From Basketball to Soccer, Willamette University live streams sporting events to athlete friends and families

-The streaming system technology configuration for wireless PTZ camera is display here to show how easy it is to have wireless PTZ camera control through a sporting event.
+The streaming system technology configuration for wireless PTZ cameras is displayed here to show how easy it is to have wireless PTZ camera control through a sporting event.
 This is ideal for large area spaces such as the Minor League Baseball Stadium William is working with.
 The wireless Ubuiquti access points and antennas were already part of the live streaming setup for use with vMix Call.
 The Fan Cam explained later in this video uses the WiFi access points to connect to vMix via vMix Call and send live video & audio from almost anywhere in the stadium.

-Also, included in the WiFi / wireless camera setup is the PTZOptics IP joystick which provides seamless control of the cameras pan, tilt and zoom functionality over the network.
+Also included in the WiFi/wireless camera setup is the PTZOptics IP joystick which provides seamless control of the camera’s pan, tilt and zoom functionality over the network.

 Post Show Q&A – Live Streaming Sports

 In the post show, we had so much to cover in regards to the live streaming of sports with William Warfield of PrepSpin.
 We dig into the custom PC builds PrepSpin creates to run vMix with multiple cameras, live streaming, recording and much more.
 We also review the “Long Range” Ubiquiti wireless access points which are the “LR” versions from Ubiquiti.
-William explains how to use the Ubiquiti routers to provide wireless PTZ camera controls and setup multiple wireless access points as repeaters for large stadium deployments.
+William explains how to use the Ubiquiti routers to provide wireless PTZ camera controls and set up multiple wireless access points as repeaters for large stadium deployments.